lexemlang/lexem/specification/modules.md

 ### Github files imports

-Due to Github is one of the biggest open-source community, Lexem has implemented in its core the ability to get a file from github easily using the following sintax:
+Due to Github is one of the biggest open-source community, Lexem has implemented in its core the ability to get a file from github easily using the following syntax:

 ```lexem
 import("github:user/repo/path/to/file")         -- from master